Skip to content

 --log string log path (default "/dev/null")

-After editing the collector's configuration file, there may be some configuration errors (such as the configuration file format error), which can be checked by the following command:
+After editing the collector configuration file, there may be some configuration errors (such as incorrect configuration file format).
+You can check whether it is correct through the following command:

 datakit check --config